 When it’s time for lunch, Nanzaro insisted to have buffet which both Ben and I were reluctant to.
 Buffet seems to be the by gone days for us.
 We came across a banner of a new buffet grand opening on Meridian Street.
 So, for Nanzaro’s sake, we went to check it out.
 Apparently, this new Super Buffet took over a previous Asian buffet restaurant that we had been before.

 Weekend prices are not cheap.
 It is $13.99 all day; which is also the weekday dinner price.
 Lunch on weekday is cheaper at $8.99.
 There were quite a lot of items to choose from; from sushi to Chinese dishes, cold seafood, salad, dessert, etc.

 The above was my first plate.

 Nanzaro loves the Mongolian grill here.
-He simply like the idea that … More on following page.
-Click here to continue reading
+He simply like the idea that … Continue reading

 You know where are some of the best places to have buffets?
 It’s the casinos.
 In our vacations, we always seek out casinos if we wanted buffet.
 (Wanted to say that we do NOT gamble … we just like their cheap buffets).

 There is a good one in Marysville/Tulalip area.
 It’s on the same stretch where the Walmart Supercenter and the Seattle Premium Outlet is.
 You might have guessed that the name Tulalip refers to the bands of native Americans (in Canada we call them First Nations).

 The Eagles Buffet at the Tulalip Casino is the best buffet we had ever been to in the Washington state.
 It was busy the weekend we were there.
 There were a lot of British Columbians too … as a matter of fact, I meet two separate friends there.